How to Install Kali Linux 2024 on VMware Workstation 17 Pro

 Step 6

-To create a shortcut for Shared Folder to your VM’s desktop location, open the terminal and execute the below command.
+To create a shortcut for the shared folder on your VM’s desktop location, open the terminal and execute the command below.

 sudo ls -s /mnt/hgfs/KaliSharedFolder ~/Desktop